cyberphone/doc/research/cbor-considerations.md

 about application level APIs.
 However, application level APIs may also be dependent on the choice of CBOR core API.

-Comment: <i>By using abstraction concepts like the "builder" API, application developers can:
+Comment: <i>By using abstraction concepts like "builder" APIs, application developers can:

 - Be shielded from CBOR altogether, including